RECIPES I'll be cooking on repeat this summer

 This salad is the perfect combination of chewiness, tartness, sweetness and a bloody good flavour hit thanks to the tobasco & horseradish.

 Serve with a lemon spiked green salad and it's a joyous meal to eat on a summer's day.

 I am OBSESSED with aubergine rolls, these from Honey & co may take a while to make (mainly keeping an eye on the aubergine) but they're worth it and deceptively easy.

 I like to save making these when we have friends or family over, or if we're going to a friends house I'll take these in a lidded pan which can then be stuck straight in the oven for ten minutes to warm through.

 Serve with lentil rice, a chopped salad, crispy onions and tahini - if you have the Honey & co book (the yellow & blue one) use the recipes on page 214.
 If not, try these Google searches for the rice, salad and tahini and see which take your fancy.

 Okay, so I said this would be a vegetarian list, but one thing I can't resist in the summer is a tuna nicoise salad.

 We're lucky enough to have the Fine Fish Company on our doorstep, so I'll treat us to a tuna steak (one between two is plenty) and will flash fry to serve with a nicoise salad.

-I use this recipe as a base, but feel free to swap things out, sometimes I swap the potatoes for pasta, or I might add roasted peppers or while not as special.
-A flash fried tuna steak on the side makes this a very special supper.
+I use this recipe as a base, but feel free to swap things out, sometimes I swap the potatoes for pasta, or I might add roasted peppers if I don't have the green beans.
+A tuna steak on the side makes this a very special supper.